ElyashivN/Safe_P2P/README.md

    python GUI.py
    ```

 Upon starting, you’ll see options to either create a new node or load an existing one.
-Once a node is active, you can use the features described below.
+Once a node is active from one of these options, you can use the features described below.

 ### GUI Components